Goal Setting for the New YearDec 14, 2020

 Start at the finish line.

 We’ve talked about rear view vision on the blog before - the idea of placing yourself in the future having already accomplished your goals.
 Imagine it’s 1 year from today.
 Where are you?
 What are you doing?
-Write that down as if it is December 2021 and all your goals have already been accomplished.
+Write that down as if it is December of next year and all your goals have already been accomplished.
 What have you done?
 How did you do it?

 Then work backwards.
-Starting from December 2021, use the same concept of rear view vision to visualize what you had achieved by September 2021, June 2021, and March 2021.
-Then envision what you accomplished by the end of January 2021.
+Starting from next December, use the same concept of rear view vision to visualize what you had achieved by next September, June, and March.
+Then envision what you accomplished by the end of January (next month!).
 Now you have more of a timeline for your goals that you can start to work towards every week.
 This timeline makes your goals more realistic and attainable because you’ve started to break them down.

 Once you have your goals mapped out in that year long timeline, start to specify each goal a bit more.
 Using the SMART goals concept (Specific, Measurable, Attainable, Relevant, Timely), take each chunk of your timeline and make sure each aspect applies.
 For example, if one of your goals is to create a career path in sports media, how many contacts will you reach out to in that area to intentionally build relationships?
 How often will you spend time on outreach each week?
 Being specific helps you stay on track and recognize your progress.